iprincegh/mobspain-r-package/WORKFLOWS.md

-# Comprehensive Workflow Examples for mobspain
+# Workflow Examples

-This document provides complete, practical examples of how to use the mobspain package functions for different analysis scenarios.
+Complete, practical examples of how to use the mobspain package functions for different analysis scenarios.

 ## Table of Contents